-Perauisite.
+Perauisite:

 We generally provide limited perquisites or personal benefits to our NEOs, the nature and amount of which vary by individual.
-These benefits generally consist of a combination of: personal use of a Company-owned vehicle, mobile device subscriptions, Company-paid premiums for health, life, disability and/or vision insurance and club dues.
+These benefits generally consist of a combination of personal use of a Company-owned vehicle or a vehicle allowance and Company-paid premiums for health, life, disability and/or vision insurance.